iotaledger/iota-wiki/iota/docs/goshimmer/docs/protocol_specification/components/advanced_outputs.md

 The ID of an IOTA NFT is also a valid address, therefore the NFT itself can receive and manage funds and other NFTs as well.
 Refer to the [cli-wallet tutorial](../../tutorials/wallet_library.md) for an overview of what you can do with an NFT.

-Interestingly, minting an IOTA NFT costs you only the minimum required deposit balance (0.0001 MI at the moment), which you can take back when you destroy the NFT.
+Interestingly, minting an IOTA NFT costs you only the minimum required deposit balance (0.0001 IOTA at the moment), which you can take back when you destroy the NFT.
 This is required so that NFTs are not minted out of thin air, and there are some IOTAs backing the output.
 Otherwise, the ledger database could be easily spammed.
 Transferring NFTs is also feeless, just like any other transaction in IOTA.